mlflow/mlflow/docs/source/models.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 As of MLflow 2.8.0, :py:func:`mlflow.evaluate()` supports evaluating a python function without requiring logging the model to MLflow.
 This is useful when you don't want to log the model and just want to evaluate it.
-The requirement to the function's input and output is the same as the requirement to a model's input and output.
+The requirements for the function's input and output are the same as the requirements for a model's input and output.

 The following example uses :py:func:`mlflow.evaluate()` to evaluate a function: